 - Rock climbing and canoeing day trips

-- Expedition-based programs within Kroka’s seven adventure schools: rock climbing, caving, whitewater paddling, ocean expeditions, mountain bike-packing, wilderness skills, and rites of passage.
+- 7-21 day expeditions programs within Kroka’s seven adventure schools: rock climbing, caving, whitewater paddling, ocean expeditions, mountain biking, wilderness skills, and rites of passage.

-Scheduled weeks alternate between expedition/program teaching and community support including farm work, kitchen work, driving, and facilities maintenance.
+Scheduled weeks alternate between expedition/program teaching and base-camp support including farm work, kitchen work, driving, and facilities maintenance.

 Compensation & Benefits

-- Room & board: simple and beautiful Kroka Village housing, meals while you are on campus or traveling for Kroka.
+- Room & board: simple and beautiful Kroka Village housing, and meals while you are on campus or traveling for Kroka

-- Love of teaching and mentoring children and youth: enjoys working with a wide range of ages, with documented and referenced previous teaching experience.
+- Love of teaching and mentoring children and youth: you enjoy working with a wide range of ages, with documented and referenced previous teaching experience.

 - Previous wilderness expedition experience in remote environments, or an excitement to learn!